Volume 33, Issue 159 (July & August 2025) J Adv Med Biomed Res 2025, 33(159): 264-272 | Back to browse issues page

 4- Department of Pharmaceutics, Faculty of Pharmacy, Zabol University of Medical Sciences, Zabol, Iran

-5- Natural Products and Medicinal Plants Research Center, North Khorasan University of Medical Sciences, Bojnurd, Iran , zakieh_keshavarzi@yahoo.com
+5- Department of Physiology, School of Medicine, North Khorasan University of Medical Sciences, Bojnurd, Iran & Natural Products and Medicinal Plants Research Center, North Khorasan University of Medical Sciences, Bojnurd, Iran , zakieh_keshavarzi@yahoo.com

-Results: The findings revealed that treatment with diazepam and the highest dose of S. pinnatifida methanolic extract (200 mg/kg) significantly increased the number of entries into the open arms and decreased the time spent in the closed arms.
-Additionally, no significant difference was observed between the 200 mg/kg S. pinnatifida group and the group receiving 200 mg/kg S. pinnatifida combined with flumazenil.
+Results: The results showed that administering diazepam and the highest dose of S. pinnatifida methanolic extract (200 mg/kg) notably raised the number of entries into the open arms and reduced the duration spent in the closed arms.
+Additionally, the addition of flumazenil to the 200 mg/kg dose of S. pinnatifida did not produce a significant alteration in the observed anxiolytic effects, indicating a comparable response between the two groups.

 Conclusion: This study suggests that the methanolic extract of S. pinnatifida possesses anxiolytic and sedative properties, with the most pronounced anxiolytic effect observed at the highest dose.